-Aquatic Permits are for people who wish to conduct research/consulting on fishes and amphibians (who spend their entire life in an aquatic environment) or any type of water quality testing when fishes are collected.
+Aquatic Permits are for people who wish to conduct research/consulting, on aquatic species including amphibians (who spend their entire life in an aquatic environment), or any type of water quality testing when fishes are collected.

 WMA (Wildlife Management Area) Permits are for people who wish to conduct research pertaining to wildlife and/or fishes solely on a WMA.
 Same as Terrestrial and Aquatic permits.